denten-books/plain-text/1-device.md

 comprise a part of the same digital framework that powers drones and aircraft carriers.
 Computers in the service of the world's largest purveyors of literature are also used by air traffic control and covert intelligence agencies [See @soyata_combat:_2012; @logicworks_government_2015].
-A cellular phone, once a device for voice telecommunication, is now used both to read books and to detonate explosives at a distance.
+Cellular phones, once devices for voice telecommunication, are now used both to read books and to detonate remote explosives.

-These conditions compel us---historians, philologists, et al.---to reconsider the cozy relationship we have had with books since the advent of the Gutenberg press.
-My task in this chapter will be to illuminate the blueprint of computation within the electronic book and thereby make the book strange again.
-In a reciprocal movement, I aim also to place the modern computer itself within the long history of the book and to view it as technique for literary and not just mathematical symbolism.
+These conditions compel us---historians, philologists, et al.---to reconsider the cozy relationship we have had with books since Gutenberg.
+My task in this chapter will be to illuminate the blueprint of computation within electronic books and thereby make them strange again.
+In a reciprocal movement, I aim also to place modern computers within the long history of the book; to view them as technique for literary and not just mathematical symbolism.
 To do this, I will construct a short prehistory of the literary device, based on materials drawn from the first half of the twentieth century.
-I am interested here broadly in the concepts of device and technique which emerge in the thought of Russian, German, and English philologists whose work I will cover in the first section of this chapter.
+I am interested here broadly in the concepts of device and technique which emerge in the thought of Russian, German, and English philologists, whose work I will cover in the first section of this chapter.
 Subsequent sections trace the concomitant emergence of literary device in another sense, as a thought experiment staged by Ludwig Wittgenstein and completed by Alan Turing in the 1920s and 1930s.
-These experiments lead us to consider a series of fantastical broken reading and writing machines: machines that define the limits of symbolic thought and ultimately culminate in a blueprint for a specific mechanism, which lies at the modernist roots of contemporary computational culture.
+These experiments lead us to consider a number of fantastical broken reading and writing machines that define the limits of symbolic thought.
+They culminate in the schematics for a specific mechanism, which lies at the modernist roots of contemporary computational culture.

 ## Technique